York Regional Police: Operational buildings

+This site hosted the service's Collision Reporting Centre for collisions that occur of the southern municipalities in the region.
+It also offered services such as Police Information Checks, Criminal Record Checks and several other services.
+This centre was closed as of February 28, 2025 because YRP has set up online reporting for most minor road accidents.

 Marine unit

 The marine unit consists of 11 full-time members and patrols the southern shoreline of Lake Simcoe and other York Region waterways.
 It is responsible for approximately 350 square kilometers of Lake Simcoe and can service the entire lake if required.
 The unit has seven vessels at their disposal and are deployed from the Marine Unit Headquarters located at 57 Lorne St., in Jackson's Point, Georgina.

 Emergency support

 Emergency support is a 23-member unit with an emergency response unit and explosive disposal unit.

 Workforce

 The service currently has an authorized strength of close to 1,700 sworn members and approximately 500 civilian staff.

 Fleet

-The York Regional Police are one of two forces in the greater Toronto area with an active air support unit (Durham is the other).
-While the Toronto Police Service does not have an air unit, York's air unit serves their area under a mutual support agreement.
+The York Regional Police are one of two forces in the Greater Toronto area with an active air support unit (Durham is the other).
+While the Toronto Police Service does not have an air unit, York's air unit serves the area under a mutual support agreement.

 The vehicles are numbered according to their District and car number.
-For example, 123 represents that the vehicle is from 1 District, and the following 23 is the vehicle designation number.
+For example, 123 represents that the vehicle is from District 1, and the following 23 is the vehicle's designation number.